 - Elective classes are offered for students in grades 7 and 8

 Parents and guardians stay informed of student progress through parent conferences, report cards, progress reports, Star assessment results, and our online student information system.
 The philosophy of OMS stems from the belief that parents are the primary educators of their children.
 Teachers, staff, students, and parents work together to ensure student progress toward learning standards and the SLE’s.
 As the students obtain an increased awareness of the world’s diversity and needs of others, they are encouraged to respond appropriately based on Catholic social justice teachings.

 In addition to academic excellence in the core academic areas, Old Mission Schools offers middle school students a variety of enrichment activities designed to expand horizons and provide a well-rounded learning experience.
 Students may select from the following enrichment classes:

-Old Mission School understands the time demands on working parents and thus offers Extended-Care programs at both the Nativity and Old Mission campuses.
+Old Mission School understands the time demands on working parents and thus offers Extended-Care programs.

 ASA (After School Activities) is the after-school care program set up for working parents.
-On the Nativity campus (preschool campus) ASA is held between the hours of 12:00 PM and 5:30 PM.
 On the Broad Street campus (grades 1-8) ASA is held from the time students are dismissed from classes until 5:30 PM.

-OMS currently charges a nominal fee of $7.00 per hour per child, with a minimum charge of one hour for ASA care.
+OMS currently charges a nominal fee of $8.00 per hour per child, with a minimum charge of one hour for ASA care.
 All students are eligible to attend ASA on a drop-in basis.
 Students sign in with our ASA instructor upon dismissal from class and are signed out by their parent or guardian.
-(Note: The ASA fee is $7.00/hour with a minimum charge of one hour.)
+(Note: The ASA fee is $8.00/hour with a minimum charge of one hour.)